Opportunity Profile

 The Barry Goldwater Scholarship and Excellence in Education Program selected UA students Jackson Maxwell, Lena Seyfarth and Michael Zengel as Goldwater Scholars for 2024-2025.

-Six UA faculty members were selected for Fulbright awards for educators.
+Three UA faculty and staff members were selected for Fulbright awards for educators.

 Powered by mostly external funding, spending on research and development activities at UA more than doubled over five years, placing UA’s growth rate second among top research institutions, according to an analysis of a survey of universities by the National Science Foundation.